-Note that, for the development of the 2015 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years.
-The groupings are as follows:
+For the development of the 2018 edition of the I-Codes, there will be three groups of code development committees and they will meet in separate years.
+Note that these are tentative groupings, and subject to change by the ICC.
+Please consult the ICC website Code Development page at icc-safe.org/cs/codes/Pages/default.aspx for the latest information.
+These tentative groupings are as follows: